Getting triggered during the holidays does not make you inadequate, unworthy, or less evolved than you thought you were.

 Being with your family can be the most wonderful and challenging thing in the world.

-That doesn’t make your family as a whole inadequate, unworthy, or less evolved, either.
+That doesn’t make your family inadequate, unworthy, or less evolved, either.

-Having the capacity to be with a wide range of emotions without allowing them to make you bad or wrong or a failure is what allows you to grow.
+Having the capacity to be with a wide range of emotions without allowing them to make you bad or wrong is what allows you to grow.

-Today I want to share a few tools you can use to enjoy this warm, cozy, special time of the year without numbing out through food and alcohol.
+Today I want to share a few tools you can use to navigate triggers this time of year, without numbing out through food, caffeine, or alcohol.

 1. Identify the feeling in the moment.